 With social media as a fast and ever-changing medium, it’s good practice to ensure you’re keeping on top of it.
 There are many benefits that come with enlisting the help of a social media calendar, such as:

-Posting to social media ad-hoc can cause consistency issues both in your frequency, and even in your brand.
+Posting to social media ad-hoc can cause consistency issues both in your frequency and even in your brand.

 Your customers should not feel like they’re in a one-sided relationship.

 Having consistent posting habits reinforces the relationship you have online with your audience.
-It is equally important to be consistent to brand image, which is easy when you are thoughtfully creating posts in advance.
+It is equally important to be consistent with the brand image, which is easy when you are thoughtfully creating posts in advance.
 With a social media calendar, you can choose the copy and voice, images and colours that match your brand.
 Post what your audience wants to see.